 These products will also arrive in a plain white box with the Apple Certified Refurbished logo on the front, and the packaging will include the relevant documentation.
 Like all refurbished products, supply is usually short, though Apple guarantees availability once it has received your full payment.

-Apple is both the refurbisher and the merchant since it can put the refurbished products in its online store or a retail store.
+Apple is both the refurbisher and the merchant since it can put the refurbished products in its online store or retail store.
 Price comparison websites such as RefurbMe (that’s us!) have permission to list these products.
 For example, check these compared refurbished iPhones sold by Apple on our platform:

-Apple vs. Third-Party Refurbishers
+Apple vs. third-party refurbishers

 Only Apple itself is able to sell Apple Certified Refurbished products with this specific label.
 It ensures that the company has tested the products to its own highest standards.
 Thus, they are fully functional and almost indistinguishable from a brand-new model.
-A device refurbished by Apple is always graded with an excellent cosmetic condition.
+A device refurbished by Apple is always graded with excellent cosmetic condition.

 Nonetheless, Apple is not the only refurbisher or merchant selling refurbished Apple products.
 Several third-party retailers perform their own certified refurbished processes.
 The main difference is that they grade their products with different refurbished grades.
-You will be able to purchase devices in excellent condition, same as in the Apple Store, but others can be graded as Good or Fair with a lower price—and 100% functional!
+You will be able to purchase devices in Excellent condition, the same as in the Apple Store, but others can be graded as Good or Fair with a lower price—and 100% functional!

 It’s worth noting that Apple Certified Refurbished iPhones and iPads get a completely new battery and a new outer shell.
 On the other hand, most third-party refurbishers replace them if the battery health is below 80%.
-Read our article about batteries of refurbished products to learn more.

-How to Buy Apple Certified Refurbished Products
+How to buy Apple Certified Refurbished products

 So, how can you easily compare products sold by Apple Store and products sold by third-party merchants?
 We compare hundreds of refurbished Apple products from multiple professional merchants on our platform, making the process much easier.
-You can browse our best deals and compare prices, warranties, cosmetic conditions, sellers at a glance.
+You can browse our best deals and compare prices, warranties, cosmetic conditions, and sellers at a glance.

-Have a look at these refurbished MacBooks sold by Apple Store:
+For instance, have a look at these refurbished MacBooks sold by Apple Store:

 If you choose to buy from third-party retailers, you’ll get access to a broader catalog, discontinued products, and even lower prices due to different cosmetic conditions and special deals, discounts, or coupons.
 At the same time, you’ll be able to find refurbished products sooner than in the Apple Store.

 Whatever your choice, you can count on RefurbMe to compare every available product in real time and have a more effortless experience when buying refurbished Apple devices.
-Good luck!